-We provide an early learning environment for children 1 to 8 years of age.
-Our goal is to provide a warm and caring, home-like atmosphere, where all children, no matter their race, religion or economic level, feel welcome and appreciated.
+We provide an early learning environment for children 1 to 6 years of age.
+Our goal is to provide a warm and caring, home-like atmosphere, where all children, no matter their families race, sexual orientation, religion or economic level, feel welcome and appreciated.

 Our teachers are educated professionals and build a partnership with parents to provide the best possible education and care for the children.
 Please share any ideas, concerns, or recommendations you have with them.
 We have annual parent teacher conferences at the beginning of the year or upon parent or teacher request.

-We invite parent participation in our classrooms, on field trips and at annual center events such as curriculum night, a game night and potluck, and the end of the year picnic.
+We invite parent participation in our classrooms, on field trips and at annual center events such as fall festival, curriculum night, special person tea, and the end of the year picnic.

 Each week we present the children with new stories, songs, books, and activities.
 We provide age and developmentally appropriate activities that encompass all aspects of early childhood education.
 We extend and enrich the children’s play so the projects and activities can change during the week depending on the children’s interest and direction they take.

 We plan a balance of child directed and teacher directed activities and are committed to giving children the social/emotional (self-esteem, independence, self help skills, separation), cognitive (art, language development, math, cooking, science) and physical (building, large and small motor) skills they need.
 Teachers use a variety of learning approaches to meet each child’s individual needs to develop the whole child.
 Teachers are committed to giving the child opportunities to learn the skills they need to be successful in life.